liam-hart/liam-hart.github.io/content/authors/admin/_index.md

 ---

 ## About Me
+{style="color: rgb(139 193 150);"}

-I am a PhD student in the [Janus Lab](https://sites.gatech.edu/liaolab/) at Georgia Tech, supervised by [Hsiao-Wen Liao](https://psychology.gatech.edu/people/hsiao-wen-liao).
+I am a PhD student in the <a href="https://sites.gatech.edu/liaolab/" style="color: rgb(139 193 150);">Janus Lab</a> at Georgia Tech, supervised by <a href="https://psychology.gatech.edu/people/hsiao-wen-liao" style="color: rgb(139 193 150);">Hsiao-Wen Liao</a>.
 I am fascinated by the human mind, how it might work, and how we can apply what we understand about it to solve real-world problems.
+{style="color: rgb(230 240 230);"}

 My research focuses on autobiographical memory and how it develops across the lifespan.
 Using natural language processing, I integrate qualitative and quantitative methods to examine how people represent meaningful life experiences in memory at different ages.
+{style="color: rgb(230 240 230);"}

 Outside of work, I find my greatest joy in climbing and exploring the natural world.
+{style="color: rgb(230 240 230);"}